ianaquino47/url-shortener-code-test/README.md

   frontend that can create and display shortened URLs without reloading the page.

-## Submission

-Please clone this repository, write some code and update this README with a guide of how to run it.

-Either send us a link to the repository on somewhere like github or bitbucket (bitbucket has free private repositories) or send us a git bundle.

-    git bundle create yournamehere-url-shortener-test.bundle master

-And send us the resulting `yournamehere-url-shortener-test.bundle` file.

-This `.bundle` file can be cloned using:

-    git bundle clone bundle-filename.bundle -b master directory-name

 ## Installation

 Fork this repository.
 To install all dependencies, run the code below: